watermint/toolbox/docs/commands/dropbox-team-teamfolder-file-list.md

 # dropbox team teamfolder file list

-List files in team folders
+Display all files and subfolders within team folders for content inventory and management

+Enumerates all files in team folders with details like size, modification dates, and paths.
+Essential for content audits, migration planning, and understanding data distribution.
+Can filter by file types or patterns for targeted analysis.

 # Security